 Stocking Shelves – a good employee can stock around 28 cases of items per hour of work.
 In a typical 8 hour shift the store needs an employee to handle at least 200 cases of food, get them unboxed and placed on the shelf oriented correctly.
 This particular employee is able to handle 265 cases in a typical eight hour shift.
 Therefore the employee is worth 1.325 standard employees.
 Effectively, the employee is saving around one full employee per three days of work.
 However, the manager pays this particular employee about 10% more than other stock clerks.
 Therefore, this employee is really worth close to one employee day per week related to stocking shelves.

 Cashiering – In general, the employee is only used as a cashier whenever the store’s customer volume peaks and the manager opens up more registers to reduce the wait time.
 This employee is able to process customers through the register at a rate this is about 25% greater than the average cashier.
 But at the same time, he is paying this employee about 20% more than what is paid to other cashiers.
-So the overall value is not as great as initially evaluated.
+The overall value is not as great as initially evaluated.

 Customer Service – this is the one area of any grocery or department store environment that makes or breaks your business.
 Typically, customers are returning unused items or the item is damaged.
 The customer service representative has to address several issues; in this store the customer service counter does the following: